 - Your obligations when an employee leaves

-Find out what your legal obligations are when it comes to an employee leaving your business.
+Find out what your legal obligations are when it comes to an employee leaving your business, either temporarily or permanently.

 - Quebec's Competency Act in French only